 She initiated a public education campaign in partnership with the Rotary Club of Los Angeles, in which the District Attorney’s Office trains and equips Rotary Club volunteers to educate seniors on how to protect themselves against fraud.

 As part of the campaign, the District Attorney and her mother made public service announcements warning elders about the dangers of financial scams.
+The office also produces twice monthly Fraud Alerts to warn the public about new and ongoing scams in Los Angeles County.
 You may view them here.

 The office also created a new pamphlet, Safeguarding Your Future, filled with tips to help seniors avoid being defrauded.